mozilla/fxa/packages/fxa-auth-server/docs/api.md

 * authPW - the PBKDF2/HKDF stretched password as a hex string
 * service - (optional) opaque alphanumeric token to be included in verification links
 * redirectTo - (optional) a URL that the client should be redirected to after handling the request
+* resume - (optional) opaque url-encoded string that will be included in the verification link as a querystring parameter, useful for continuing an OAuth flow for example.
 * preVerifyToken - (optional) see below

 ### Request